MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-unmodified-application-v16-to-v17.md

 ms.service: "dynamics365-business-central"
 ---

-# Upgrading Version 16 Base Application to Version 17
+# Upgrading Version 16 Microsoft System and Base Application to Version 17

 Use this scenario if you have a [!INCLUDE[prodshort](../developer/includes/prodshort.md)] 2020 release wave 1 solution that uses the Microsoft System and Base applications.